arfianz/minikube-kvm-ingress-nginx-frontend/README.md

 ### Troubleshooting

-Remember that you can list Pods with the command kubectl get pods -n ingress-nginx --watch.
+Remember that you can list Pods with the command **kubectl get pods -n ingress-nginx --watch**.

-- The -n parameter specifies the namespace, here ingress-nginx which is used by the NGinx Ingress controller,
+- The **-n** parameter specifies the namespace, here ingress-nginx which is used by the NGinx Ingress controller,
-- The --watch parameter refreshes the Pods list every time a modification occurs,
+- The **--watch** parameter refreshes the Pods list every time a modification occurs,
-- Use the parameter -A to list resources for all namespaces.
+- Use the parameter **-A** to list resources for all namespaces.

-In case your Pod is stuck with the status CreatingContainer, you can display a list of events that may let you know what is going on with the describe command:
+In case your Pod is stuck with the status **CreatingContainer**, you can display a list of events that may let you know what is going on with the **describe** command:

 ```bash
 kubectl describe pod nginx-ingress-controller-xxxxxxxx-yyyy -n ingress-nginx